Florence and the Machine: 2014–2016: How Big, How Blue, How Beautiful

-2017–2021: High as Hope
+2017–2024: High as Hope and Dance Fever

 Welch confirmed on 27 May 2017 that a new studio album was in the works.
 On 28 February 2018, the band's drummer, Christopher Hayden, announced that he had left the band.
 The first single from the album, "Sky Full of Song", was released on 12 April 2018, followed by "Hunger" in May.
 Titled High as Hope, the band's fourth studio album was released on 29 June 2018.
 A third single, "Patricia", was released on 10 August 2018.
 On 24 January 2019, Florence and the Machine released a new single, "Moderation", which had been previously performed live during the Australian leg of the High as Hope Tour.
 It was accompanied by a B-side, "Haunted House".

 On 21 April 2019, Florence and the Machine had a song featured in the Game of Thrones episode "A Knight of the Seven Kingdoms" which was composed by Ramin Djawadi.
 The song is entitled "Jenny of Oldstones".
 On 17 April 2020, Florence and the Machine released the song "Light of Love" in response to the COVID-19 pandemic.
 The band announced that all proceeds from the song, which was originally recorded for High as Hope (2018), would go to the Intensive Care Society.

-2022–present: Dance Fever

 In early 2022, Florence and the Machine were confirmed to be headlining a series of summer music festivals, including the Madrid's Mad Cool.
 Towards the end of February 2022, fans of the band started to receive letters with a print titled, "King - Chapter 1", as well as a billboard in London displaying the visual of the work.
 Speculation indicating that a new single was about to be released were confirmed on 22 February by Welch herself through her Instagram account.
 The single, titled "King" was digitally released the next day along with its accompanying music video.
 Soon after, the single "Heaven Is Here" was released on 7 March.
 On 9 March 2022, Welch announced Dance Fever, the band's fifth studio album in a post to her Instagram account also revealing the album cover and pre-order date.
 She described the album as "a fairytale in 14 songs" in the same post.
 The announcement was followed up with the release of the third single "My Love" on 10 March.
 On 20 April, the fourth single "Free" was released.
 The album was released on 13 May.
 It debuted at number one in the UK and number two in Australia.

-In 2022 drummer Loren Humphrey left the band.
-On 16 March 2022 Sam Doyle (Drummer from the Maccabees) was confirmed as joining the band on tour for this era.
+In 2022, keyboardist Hazel Mills and drummer Loren Humphrey left the band.
+On 16 March 2022, Sam Doyle (drummer from the Maccabees) was confirmed as joining the band on tour for this era.
 However, Humphrey rejoined the band in summer of 2022.

+In 2025, Florence and the Machine collaborated with singer The Weeknd on the track "Reflections Laughing" from his album Hurry Up Tomorrow, which also featured rapper Travis Scott.